DeMaCS-UNICAL/PythonESE/README.md

 The configuration file is a JSON file that contains the configuration of PythonESE.
 It must be placed in a directory on the host and the _full_ path to this directory must be specified in the source option of the --mount option.
 The JSON schema needs also to be in the same directory.

-For examples on how to create or modify the configuration file refer to the next section.
+For examples on how to create or modify the configuration file refer to the ne xt section.
 If no configuration file is provided the default configuration will be used.

+The `--privileged=true` option is used to give the container full access to the host system.
+This is necessary to run the logic solvers like Clingo in a safe environment using [Bubblewrap](https://github.com/containers/bubblewrap).

 # Configuration